reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 SPA is using a limited set of AWS features related to AWS Organization, such as: list OU, list accounts in OU, tag an AWS account, and so on.
 SPA can also make good use of AWS Cost Explorer to compute costs based on account tags.
 And to act on managed accounts, SPA needs to assume a role on these accounts.

-From the top-level account of your AWS Organisation, visit the IAM Console and create a role that can be assumed from the `Automation` account.
+From the top-level account of your AWS Organization, visit the IAM Console and create a role that can be assumed from the `Automation` account.
 Take a note of the ARN of the role that you create, since you will enter it into the settings file used by SPA.

 Here is the full sequence of activities for this step: